johnjallday/dolphin-reaper/README.md

 go build -buildmode=plugin -o reascript_launcher.so main.go
 ```

-### 2. Upload to Dolphin Agent
+### 2. Upload to Ori Agent
-- Start your Dolphin Agent server
+- Start your Ori Agent server
 - Open the web interface (http://localhost:8080)
 - Go to **Plugins** tab in the sidebar
 - Upload `reascript_launcher.so` using the file input